franckbushbaum/Project-531/README.md

 ### Step 2.
 Datapath using [Lucidchart](https://www.lucidchart.com/pages/)

 - This was the original concept schematic for how the data would flow behind the scenes.
-I had known that there would be some unforseen things to add, and boy was I right.
-In reality, there are probably twice as many GET, POST, and DELETE routes as originally planned (and more are coming.)
+I was confident I had all the data routes figured out, and was impressed by how wrong I actually was.
+As of writing, there are twice as many GET, POST, and DELETE routes as originally planned (and more are coming.)
 This is forgiveable on such a small, linear solo project; I would find it invaluable to do multiple iterations in group projects to keep everyone on the same page and speaking the same language.
 <img src="./pics/Datapath.png" style="float: left; margin-right: 5px">